 Our license agreement with JHU, under which we license certain of our patent rights and a significant portion of the technology for INVELTYS, KPI-121 0.25% and other product candidates, imposes royalty and other financial obligations on us and other substantial performance obligations.
 We also may enter into additional licensing and funding arrangements with third parties that may impose diligence, development and commercialization timelines and milestone payment, royalty, insurance and other obligations on us.
 If we fail to comply with our obligations under current or future license and collaboration agreements, our counterparties may have the right to terminate these agreements, in which event we might not be able to develop, manufacture or market any product that is covered by these agreements or may face other penalties under the agreements.
-Such an occurrence could diminish the value of our product.
-Termination of these agreements with less favorable terms, or cause us to lose our rights under these agreements, including our rights to important intellectual property or technology.
+Such an occurrence could diminish the value of our products or product candidates.
+Termination of these agreements or reduction or elimination of our rights under these agreements may result in our having to negotiate new or reinstated agreements with less favorable terms, or cause us to lose our rights under these agreements, including our rights to important intellectual property or technology.

 In addition, it is possible that JHU may conclude that we have materially breached the JHU licensing agreement and might therefore terminate the agreement, thereby removing our ability to market products covered by our license agreement with JHU.
 If the JHU licensing agreement is terminated, or if the underlying patents fail to provide the intended market exclusivity, competitors would have the freedom to seek regulatory approval of, and to market, products similar or identical to ours.
 Moreover, if our license agreement with JHU is terminated, JHU and/or its assignors may be able to prevent us from utilizing the technology covered by the licensed or assigned patents and patent applications.
-If we breach the agreement (including by failing to meet our payment obligations) and do not adequately cure such breach, the rights in the technology license do us under the JHU license agreement will revert to JHU at no cost to JHU.
+If we breach the agreement (including by failing to meet our payment obligations) and do not adequately cure such breach, the rights in the technology licensed to us under the JHU license agreement will revert to JHU and cost to JHU.
 This could have a material adverse effect on our competitive business position and our business prospects.